-Keywords (3 to 6): LYD, Gilt, Barrow, Grade, Belly, AutoFom III species produced in this way, gilts and barrows are used as meat [6].
+number, a fast-growing Yorkshire species, and a Duroc species with a high meat yield [1,2].
+Among LYD species produced in this way, gilts and barrows are used as meat [3].
 Barrows refer to boars that have been surgically castrated at a young age.
 Castration is performed because it lowers levels of androsterone and skatole in the meat.
 Androsterone and skatole are the main causes of boar odor.
 They can cause an unpleasant taste and odor in the meat of boars.
-Because of this, male piglets are usually surgically castrated within the first week of life to reduce boar taint and aggressive behavior and to eliminate sexual behavior [7, 17].
+Because of this, male piglets are usually surgically castrated within the first week of life to reduce boar taint and aggressive behavior and to eliminate sexual behavior [4,5].